-In normal times, I probably won’t give this advice to anybody — but these aren’t normal times.
+I probably won’t give this advice to anybody in normal times, but these aren’t normal times.
 If you lose your full-time, in-office job and can’t seem to find a replacement, you already lack a source of income to pay your bills.
 You can’t focus on building and following a long-term career path if you’re struggling to carry out your daily life activities due to a lack of funds.

 To counter the problem, you could learn some quick skills to help you make both ends meet.
 Learning graphic designing and taking on small freelance projects, offering photo editing services, writing on topics you have a strong background in are some of the common ways to make some money without investing too much time learning the necessary skills.